Apache HTTP Server Version 2.4

 End-to-end means that the HTTP Upgrade request from the client/browser is first

-to the origin server and the connection
+forwarded by mod_proxy_http to the origin server and the connection

-will be upgraded (and tunneled by mod_proxy_http
+will be upgraded (and tunneled by mod_proxy_http) only if the origin

-server accepts/initiates the upgrade (HTTP response 101 Switching Protocols
+server accepts/initiates the upgrade (HTTP response 101 Switching Protocols).

 If the origin server responds with anything else mod_proxy_http